US VisaUnited States

 • File-size limits and JPEG artifacts matter more here than they do in many print-first profiles.

-Compare routes with a online and print workflow
+Compare profiles with a online and print workflow

 These pages share 2×2 in, but country context, document type, and submission path can still change the correct choice.

-Useful when the country is fixed but the exact document route is still unclear inside United States.
+Useful when the country is fixed but the exact document profile is still unclear inside United States.

 Guides related to this profile

-These guides focus on portal behavior, cropping, and technical upload issues that usually sit next to this route.
+These guides focus on portal behavior, cropping, and technical upload issues that usually sit next to this profile.

 FAQ